 Griffin had offered to join the escort on the pretence that the constables were young and inexperienced and they would need his assistance.
 Griffin’s real plan was to ride as far as Mackenzie River, steal the money and make it look like bush rangers had attacked the escort.

 In the early morning of November 5 the party reached the banks of the Mackenzie River crossing and set up camp near a spot where Bedford Weir is today.
 Throughout the day and early evening the two constables and Griffin frequented a nearby bush pub.
 It was alleged during Griffin’s trial that he poisoned the two officer’s drinks that night and in the early hours of November 6 he shot them.
-Griffin then rode back to Rockhampton burying most of the 4000 pounds on the journey.
+Griffin then rode back to Rockhampton burying most of the £4000 on the journey.

 The bodies of the two officers were later found in a decomposed state.
 Native police wrapped the bodies in paperbark and buried them on the banks of the Mackenzie River.
 It was not long before Griffin was suspected of the murders.
 The suspicion was revealed when Griffin passed bank notes in Rockhampton and the serial numbers matched those stolen from the gold escort.
 The bodies of the two officers were later relocated for burial at the Rockhampton Cemetery.
 Griffin was sentenced and hung at the Rockhampton jail on 1st June 1868.